ELynx/zoom-fx-modding/README.md

 VK logo used in this README and other written materials is downloaded from official press / media kit.
 This project has no relation or affiliation with VK, I only use their logo as signifier of where link directs to.

 Telegram logo used in this README and other written materials is downloaded from official press / media kit.
 This project has no relation or affiliation with Telegram, I only use their logo as signifier of where link directs to.

-ЮMoney logo used in this README is downloaded from official press / media kit.
-This project has no relation or affiliation with ЮMoney, I only use them as tips provider.

 If you (whoever you are, personal or corporate) see something that infringes on your property, let me know.
 I will work it out with you to my best speed possible, down to removal if that is only way to settle it.